aws-samples/sample-one-click-generative-ai-solutions/docs/solutions/comfyui.en.md

 !!! warning "Warning"
     Deleting the stacks will remove all saved images and custom settings.
 Please backup any necessary data beforehand.

+## Usage Instructions

+After logging into ComfyUI, you can start generating images by following these steps:

+1. **Select Workflow**: Choose a pre-defined workflow or create a new one
+2. **Configure Nodes**: Set prompts, models, parameters, and other settings
+3. **Execute**: Click the "Queue Prompt" button to start image generation
+4. **Review Results**: Download or save the generated images

 ## Troubleshooting